History and Theories of Socialism

 A.

-The von Mises Critique - Ludwig von Mises
+The von Mises Critique - Ludwig von Mises argued

-socialist state because socially owned producer goods
+because socially owned producer goods have no objective prices

-have no objective prices which are required for rational
+which are required for rational decision making.

 B.

-Lange's Market Socialism - Proposed a
+Lange's Market Socialism - Proposed a system

-consumer sovereignty and freedom of occupational choice
+sovereignty and freedom of occupational choice would be

-would be maintained.
+maintained.

 1.

-Factory and industrial managers - Minimize cost
+Factory and industrial managers - Minimize cost of

-of production and expand output until the marginal cost
+production and expand output until the marginal cost of

-of production equals price.
+production equals price.
 The marginal revenue of the

 product.